mijuanmontalvo/GoldenBites/README.md

 - **Step 3**: Open the Project in Visual Studio Code Open the cloned project in Visual Studio Code (VS Code).

 - **Step 4**: Building or import the database with its respective tables: User, reservation and dish ([Here](/database) is a backup of the database).
-In PHPMyAdmin, select the "Import" tab and choose the Goldenbites.sql file to import.
+In PHPMyAdmin, select the "Import" tab and choose the `Goldenbites.sql` file to import.

 - **Step 5**: Serve the Project
 Navigate to the index.php file, right-click on it, and select "PHP Server: Serve project".
 This will serve your project at http://localhost:3000/.

 - **Step 6**: Start to use Goldenbites
-With the server running and the database set up, navigate to http://localhost:3000/ in your web browser to start using Goldenbites ([here is a user manual](/usermanual)).
+With the server running and the database set up, navigate to http://localhost:3000/ in your web browser to start using Goldenbites.

 **Note**: Once the application is loaded on the PC it will be possible to use the web application or it will be possible to update the code (HTML, PHP, CSS, MySQL) to make improves.

 ## Usage Instructions

+Once the application is loaded and installed it will be possible to use it, check the [user manual](/usermanual.pdf).

 ## License

 This project is licensed under the MIT License.
-For more details, see the LICENSE file.
+For more details in [LICENSE.md](/LICENSE.md) file.

 ## Basic Contribution Guidelines

 Contributions are welcome.
-If you have any ideas or improvements, you can fork the repository and submit a pull request.
+If you have any ideas or improvements, you can fork the repository and submit a pull request, more information in [CONTRIBUTING.md](/CONTRIBUTING.md)